 The Norfolk & Western Railroad (N&W) Twelvepole Line was part of the original alignment of the N&W between Lenore, West Virginia and Ohio.
 It was replaced by the 59-mile Big Sandy Low-Grade Line through Mingo and Wayne counties.

-The Norfolk & Western Railroad (N&W) was formed in 1881 as the result of the bankruptcy of its predecessor, the Atlantic, Mississippi & Ohio Railroad, which had been formed to connect Norfolk to Bristol, Virginia.
-1 5 10 The N&W, interested in accessing vast underground coal deposits in the Flat Top Mountain region along the Virginia and West Virginia border, constructed the 75-mile New River Extension between Radford and Pocahontas, Virginia in the 1880s.
+The Norfolk & Western Railroad (N&W) was formed in 1881 due to the bankruptcy of its predecessor, the Atlantic, Mississippi & Ohio Railroad, which had been formed to connect Norfolk to Bristol, Virginia.
+1 5 10 The N&W, interested in accessing vast underground coal deposits in the Flat Top Mountain region along the Virginia and West Virginia border, constructed the 75-mile New River Extension between Radford and Pocahontas, Virginia, in the 1880s.
 The first carload of coal along the New River Extension carried coal from the Pocahontas Coalfield and arrived at Atlantic Ocean ports in Norfolk on March 17, 1883.

-Coal mines were readied in anticipation of the extension of the N&W towards Bramwell and Welch, and between 1884 and 1887, the railroad was extended via the Bluestone Extension to Elkhorn which required the blasting of a tunnel through Flat Top Mountain.
+Coal mines were readied in anticipation of the extension of the N&W towards Bramwell and Welch, and between 1884 and 1887, the railroad was extended via the Bluestone Extension to Elkhorn, which required the blasting of a tunnel through Flat Top Mountain.
 1 5 North of the tunnel, the N&W was proposed to follow the Elkhorn Creek, Pinnacle Creek, Clear Fork, Coal Creek, and Mud River valleys to the Ohio River via the Ohio Extension, but surveys declared the route unfit in 1888.
-A new route via the Elkhorn Creek and Tug River, passing by Keystone and Welch, to Twelvepole Creek, was soon adopted.
+A new route was soon adopted via the Elkhorn Creek and Tug River, passing by Keystone and Welch to Twelvepole Creek.
 The N&W would follow Twelvepole Creek to the Ohio River at Ceredo, where a bridge would eventually be built across the river to connect to Coal Grove, Ohio.
 4 5

 Confronted with the need for double-tracking along the increasingly busy Ohio Extension, the Big Sandy Low-Grade Line, a new 59-mile single-track alignment along the Big Sandy River between Naugatuck and the Ohio River at Ceredo, was built 5 and opened on December 15, 1904.
 4 The original Twelvepole alignment (now Twelvepole Division) was used as an eastbound track for empty coal cars and local freight and passenger traffic while the new Big Sandy Extension was used for loaded cars heading westbound and through freight and passenger traffic.
 4 10 11